chisaiki/JibunWebsite/README.md

 > Developer & Artificer

-[My custom website where you can learn about me and my experiences.]

 ## About the Project

 This is my personal portfolio website built to showcase my resume, professional experiences, projects, and development notes.
 The site serves as a comprehensive digital presence for my career as a developer and artificer.